Yes, Outredgeous Lettuce and Not Outrageous Lettuce

 The right side of this tray has been harvested and has started to re-grow.

-It's possible to get 3 cuttings from one tray.
-However, it gets harder to keep watered as the tray becomes more root bound, and the lettuce will get slightly more bitter.
+It’s possible to get three cuttings from one tray.
+However, it gets harder to water the tray as it becomes more root bound, and the lettuce will get slightly more bitter.

 That's How Simple It Is!

-Follow the directions in the video and this post, and you'll have lettuce ready in as little as 23-days!
+Follow the directions in the video and this post; the lettuce will be ready in as little as 23 days!

 We also published another article on growing Ruby Red Leaf Lettuce.
 Click this link to read that article.

 Both Outredgeous and Ruby Red lettuce seeds can be purchased in the Home Microgreens Store.
-Enter "lettuce" into the search bar, and both will come up.
+Enter “lettuce” into the search bar, and both appear.

 Home Microgreens Store